-The Woman who Soubs.
-A woman who ser Overlathery tubs The' not of a bibulous mino,
+The Woman who Sc. ubs.
+A woman who scrubs Over lathery tubs, Tho not of a bibulous mind.

-Has no cause to faint If folks make a complaint Of her having "three sheets in the wind." -Yonkers Gazette.
+Has no cause to fainb If folks make a complaint Of her having "three sheets in the wind."
+Yonkers Gezette.

-The finis of this year's light wools and

-Consumption Surely Cured.
-To the Editor :-
+The finis of this year's light wools and Consumption Surely Cured.

-Please inform your readers that I have a positive remedy for the above named disease.
+To the Editor :-Please inform your readers that I have a positive remedy for the above named disease.
 By its timely use thousands of hopeless cases have been permanently cured.
-I shall be glad to send two bottles of my remedy free to any of your readers who have consumption if they will send me their Express and P. O. address.
+I sh' A be glad to send two bottles of my reme. free to any of your readers, who have consumption if they will send me their Express and P. O. address.
 Resp'y, T.A.
-SLOCUM,
+SLOCUM, M.C., 164 West Adelaids St., Toronto.
+37.072 HOOD 2'0HAP.
+453

-BRONCHITIS CURED.
+CURED.

-After spending Ten Winters South, was Cured by Scott's Emulsion.
-146 Centre St., New York, 1
+After spending Ten Winters South, was Cured by Scott's Emulsion. mi animus.
+146 Centre St. New York. odl to mJune 25th, 1888.

-June 25th, 1888.
-The Winter after the great fire in Chicago I contracted Bronchial affections, and since then have three months was entirely cured, gained flesh and strength and was able to stand even the Blizzard and attend to business every C. T. CHURCHILL.
-Sold by all Druggists.
-50c. and \$1.00.
+..
+The Winter after the great fire In Chicago I contracted Bronchial affections, and since then have Winter South.
+Last November was advised to try Scott's Emulsion of and to my surprise was relieved at once, and by continuing its use three months was entirely oured, gained flesh and strength and was able to stand even the Blizzard and attend to business every day.
+C. T. CHURCHILL.
+Sold by all Druggists, 50c. and \$1.00.

-PATENTS procured.
-Patent Attorneys and experts; Est'd 1867.
-Donald C. Eidout & Co., Toronto.
+PATENTS procured; Patent Attorneys and experts; Per'd 1867.
+Donald C. Bidout & Co., Toronto.

-FACHERS can make money during vacation by canvassing for one or more of our fast selling Books and Bibles, especially History of Canada, by W. H. Withrow, D.D., latest and best edition ever Publisher, Toronto.
+TEACHERS can make money during vacation by canvassing for one or more of our fast selling Books and Bibles, especially History of Canada, by W. H. Withrow, D.D., latest and best edition ever Publisher, Toronto.
+1811 3/1001 2011 1891 1891